From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 Besides the HOG+LUV channel features, other channel features have also been investigated.
-Costea \textit{et al.} \cite{Costea_SCF_CVPR_2016,Costea_MRFC_CVPR_2017} designed multi-resolution channel features and further added semantic channel features along with multi-modal channel features as additional features.
+Costea \textit{et al.} \cite{Costea_SCF_CVPR_2016,Costea_MRFC_CVPR_2017} added semantic channel features as additional features.
 Paisitkriangkrai \textit{et al.} \cite{Paisitkriangkrai_SP_ECCV_2014,Paisitkriangkrai_SP_PAMI_2016} added the low-level visual features (\textit{i.e.,} covariance descriptor and LBP) and spatial pooling to the channel features.
-Additionally, they directly optimized the partial area under the ROC curve to achieve improved detection performance.
-Trichet and Bremond \cite{Trichet_LBPChannel_WACV_2018} introduced LBP-based feature channels to replace HOG+LUV channels.
-Zhu \textit{et al.} \cite{Zhu_DLSF_Neurocomputing_2017} proposed to learn additional high-level semantic features by using a sparse coding algorithm on mid-level image representations.
+Trichet and Bremond \cite{Trichet_LBPChannel_WACV_2018} introduced LBP-based channels to replace HOG+LUV channels.
+Zhu \textit{et al.} \cite{Zhu_DLSF_Neurocomputing_2017} proposed additional high-level semantic features by using a sparse coding algorithm on mid-level image representations.
 In addition, some methods \cite{Walk_NF_CVPR_2010,Park_WS_CVPR_2013} use motion information to aid pedestrian detection.

-Compared with generic object detection, pedestrian detection methods only focus on single category of pedestrian and can therefore exploit some specific pedestrian characteristics in the feature design.
-Zhang \textit{et al.} \cite{Zhang_InformedHaar_CVPR_2014} incorporated the prior knowledge that pedestrians usually appear up-right into the feature design.
-Based on this statistics, pedestrians are split into three distinct parts: head, upper body, and lower body.
-Further, the ternary Haar-like features were proposed to represent more complex pedestrian shapes.
-Motivated by the human visual system and the appearance of pedestrians, Zhang \textit{et al.} \cite{Zhang_HVDF_TCSVT_2015} also developed the center-surround contrast features.
-Inspired by appearance constancy and shape symmetry), Cao \textit{et al.} \cite{Cao_NNNF_CVPR_2016} designed two non-neighbouring features (\textit{i.e.,} side-inner difference features and shape symmetrical features) for pedestrian detection.
-These non-neighbouring features have been shown to be effective and complementary to the standard local features.
+Since pedestrian detection only focuses on pedestrian category, some specific pedestrian characteristics can be exploited for feature design.
+Zhang \textit{et al.} \cite{Zhang_InformedHaar_CVPR_2014} incorporated the prior knowledge that pedestrians usually contain head, upper body, and lower body into Haar-like feature design.
+Motivated by the human visual system, Zhang \textit{et al.} \cite{Zhang_HVDF_TCSVT_2015} further developed the center-surround contrast features.
+Inspired by appearance constancy and shape symmetry of pedestrians, Cao \textit{et al.} \cite{Cao_NNNF_CVPR_2016} designed two non-neighbouring features (\textit{i.e.,} side-inner difference features and shape symmetrical features).
+These non-neighbouring features have been shown to be complementary to the local features.

 Fig. \ref{fig:handfeatures} shows some typical handcrafted channel features.
-The features contains local sum features, local difference features, haar features, non-neighbouring features, etc. From left to right, the features become a larger freedom degree in shape and space, and the corresponding methods become better in accuracy.
+The features contains local sum features, local difference features, haar features, non-neighbouring features, etc. From the left to the right, the features have a larger freedom degree in shape and space, and the corresponding methods have better performance in accuracy.